k-m-arun-kumar-5/Stack/README.md

 Description :
 =============
 I,  K.M.
-Arun Kumar alias Arunkumar Murugeswaran, just shared my works, which I worked as learning path and practiced some C programming such as stack being implemented using Singly Lined List with variable stack data in a stack node.
+Arun Kumar alias Arunkumar Murugeswaran, just shared my works, which I worked as learning path and practiced some C programming such as stack being implemented using Singly Linked List with variable stack data in a stack node.

 Purpose :
 =========